reactioncommerce/reaction-docs/developer/configuration.md

 # Configuration

 Reaction uses `/private/settings/reaction.json` for the configuration of Reaction packages and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.

-## Meteor settings
+## Meteor Settings

 You can use custom [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) by copying `settings/dev.settings.json` to `settings/settings.json`

 For convenience, the initial Reaction administrator can be configured here.